Rush/node-authenticate-pam/README.md

 Asynchronous PAM authentication for NodeJS 0.8.0 and later (using libuv and gyp) You will most likely need to run it as root in most common environments!
+Running as non-root on my system (openSUSE 12.1) made a segfault happen somewhere in `libpam`!

 It tries to superseed the previous and outdated node-pam extension with the following improvements:
 * Allows to provide own service name, for example common-auth or any custom service name defined in `/etc/pam.d`